Our 32 Tips posts give you great advice on some of the most expensive destinations in the world. Check out all our 32 Tips posts here.

 - Free pizza.
 The Alligator Lounge offers free pizza every day of the week along with karaoke, trivia, comedy… whatever’s going the night you’re there.

 - Dinner and jazz.
-Arturo’s is at corner of Houston and Thompson and is a favorite spot of a friend of mine.
-Why: because of Jimmy the singing waiter, coal oven pizza and fantastic jazz every night.
+Arturo’s is at the corner of Houston and Thompson and is a favorite spot of a friend of mine.
+Why: because of Jimmy the singing waiter, coal oven pizza, and fantastic jazz every night.